Happy New Year!

 I had been home to New York for holidays with my husband’s family and I had just seen snow for the first time in fifteen years.
 On a magical Christmas Eve we went to church in Freehold, New Jersey and when we came out delicate flakes were falling.

-The night before In the city I’d stood at the rail of the skating rink in Bryant Park; a tween wiped out and came up laughing, clapping his cold hands over mine.
+The night before In the city I’d stood at the rail of the skating rink in Bryant Park; a tween wiped out on the ice and came up laughing, clapping his cold hands over mine.

 I fell in love with the cold again, the way the stars get lean in a winter sky and the way everything is so sharp.

-I remembered the way I loved the cold in WInter’s Tale, the way it muffled my footsteps when I walked through a silent Chinatown to buy heroin on New Year’s Day in 1989, the sparkling lavender twilight of April snow at the treatment center in St. Paul.
+I remembered the way I loved the cold in WInter’s Tale, the way fresh snow muffled my footsteps when I walked through a silent Chinatown morning to buy heroin on New Year’s Day in 1989, the sparkling lavender twilight of an April snowfall at the treatment center in St. Paul.

 In the dark California January I drove to Michael’s and JoAnn Fabrics and Beverlys and bought bags full of 90% off Christmas decor.
 Icicles and glitter snow and white fur and pale iridescent sequins.